-Grades: 10-12

-Prerequisites: Geometry
+Grades: 10-12 Prerequisites: Geometry

-Credit: 1.0 credit of Mathematics

 This course is the final course in the traditional high school math sequence.
 Many advanced Algebra concepts are covered including linear, quadratic, polynomial, rational, and other advanced functions.
 Students will finish the course ready to advance to Pre-Calculus or Math 11/112.